vladuzzul/Hotel-Management-System/README.md

 ## 🏨 Overview

-The **Hotel Room and Reservation Manager** is a comprehensive, console-based application that simplifies the management of hotel rooms, reservations, and client profiles.
-Designed for efficiency and user-friendliness, this application enables hotel staff to perform essential operations such as room assignments, billing, and profile management.
+The **Hotel Room and Reservation Manager** is a console-based application designed to simplify hotel operations.
+It provides tools for managing rooms, reservations, and client profiles, making it easier for hotel staff to handle day-to-day tasks efficiently.

 Explore the full project on [GitHub](https://github.com/vladuzzul/Hotel-Management-System).